Alawite-Sunni fighting erupts in Lebanon, 3 killed

 Troops had deployed in an area separating the Alawite enclave from the rest of the city.

-The fighting underlines how sectarian tensions in Syria can spill over into neighboring Lebanon.
+The fighting underlines how sectarian tensions in Syria can spill over into neighbouring Lebanon.

 SIT-IN PROTEST